HughParsonage/ASGS/README.md

 ## Installation

 **Don't install this repo**.
 GitHub is not suitable for such large data packages.
-To obtains this package, use the foyer:
+To obtain this package, use the foyer:

 ```r
 install.packages("ASGS.foyer")